-This acute form of spondyloarthritis is associated with STI’s and acute diarrhoea.
-Usually occurs shortly after the initial infection, although it is still an autoimmune reaction.
+Reactive arthritis is an acute form of spondyloarthritis associated with sexually transmitted infection (STI) and acute diarrhoea.
+It occurs shortly after the initial infection, although the reactive arthritis itself is an autoimmune reaction.

 - Associated with STI – most commonly chlamydia – and typically affects men aged 20-40.